ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_new_course.md

 Documentation for the setup is a work in progress, but below are the rough steps to get you started.

+In addition to this page, you may find this page helpful: [Basic Concepts](/topics/basic_concepts/)

 # Course Organization, Course Repo, Offering Repo

 The first important step is to understand the terminology we